RMLio/prov4itdata-web-app/docs/REPORT.md

 - [ ] TODO list of features

+- Transparant transfer of user data to [Solid] pods.

+  Allowing the users to inspect how data was transformed by the selected [RML Mapping].
+See [provenance](#automatic-data-provenance-generation).

+- Allowing users to choose from [RML Mapping]s crafted by experts.
+  Reassuring qualitative transformation.

+- Extensible to any number of services, without requiring rebuilding the software.

 ### Mapping files to transfer data

 _All transformation configuration is published as RML Mapping documents, which are [RDF] using established vocabularies_